10 Best Password Managers for Chrome in 2024: Top Deals

 6. LastPass — Best Free Plan Features

-• One-to-one password sharing.
+• One-to-many password sharing.

 6. LastPass — Best Free Plan Features